andrewcooke/pytyp/pytyp.rst

 then use that information, through functions like ``is­inst­ance()`` and ``is­sub­class()``, when the program runs.

-This paper describes work to provide more detailed descriptions: instead of saying "this is a list" you can say "this is a list of integers", for example.
-It also describes ways that this information can be used: to check that the description matches the data, perhaps, or to indicate that different functions are called depending on the function arguments.
+This paper describes work to provide more detailed metadata: instead of saying "this is a list" you can say "this is a list of integers".
+It also investigates how this information can be used: to check that the description matches the data, perhaps, or to indicate that different functions are called depending on the function arguments.

 To do all this in a clear, consistent way, I use ideas from "type systems" in other languages.
 But that does not mean that I am adding such a system to